 Appeal – When you ask a plan to change a decision you disagree with about a service your doctor ordered.
 You can write a letter or fill out a form explaining why the plan should change its decision.
 This is called filing an appeal.

-Copay – An amount of their own money that a person must pay for health services.
-Oregon Health Plan members do not have copays.
-Private health insurance and Medicare sometimes have copays.
+Copay or copayment – Medicare and other plans may pay for services but also charge the member a small fee.
+That fee is called a copay.
+OHP does not have copays

 Durable medical equipment (DME) – Things like wheelchairs, walkers and hospital beds.
 They are durable because they last a long time.
 They don’t get used up like medical supplies.